MITRE has released a version of its ATT&CK knowledgebase covering tactics and techniques used in attacks against industrial control systems.

 “The knowledge base can play several key roles for defenders, including helping establish a standard language for security practitioners to use as they report incidents,” MITRE said.

 The first ATT&CK model was released in 2013 with a focus on Microsoft Windows.
 Since then, it has expanded to include Linux, Mac OS, and cloud platforms.
 The matrix of tactics and techniques describe how attackers break into and move within systems, from initial access and exfiltration.
 By breaking out different tactics into specific categories, defenders can detect and block the adversary at any point during the attack.
 Defenders still have multiple opportunities to detect the attack after the initial entry point by looking for these tactics.

 ATT&CK is regularly updated with new information about attack tactics.
 Last month, MITRE added, or updated, 36 techniques to cover adversary behavior against cloud-based platforms.
-The update also included attack tactics specifically targeting Azure Active Directory and Microsoft Office 365.
+The update also included attack tactics specifically targeting Microsoft Entra ID and Microsoft Office 365.
 Last fall, Immersive Labs integrated MITRE ATT&CK into its skills development platform to help industry professionals improve their abilities to detect and respond to attacks.